 - Barcelona Hop on Hop off Sightseeing bus

 You will be given a free 180-page guidebook full of information on the main places to visit in the city.

 Barcelona Pass Prices

-Visitors can either purchase a 2, 3 or 4-day pass depending on how many days you spend in the capital of Catalonia.
+Visitors can either purchase a 2, or 3 day pass depending on how many days you spend in the capital of Catalonia.

 Is the Barcelona Pass worth it?

 The cheapest Barcelona Pass costs 99,99€ (US$108.6), which means that you would have to visit at least 5 of the most expensive landmarks included in the Pass to make it worthwhile.
 In our opinion it is unlikely you’ll have enough time to do so in such a short amount of time, so, we do not think it worthwhile for most tourists.
 If you are interested in purchasing the Barcelona Pass, we suggest you check out the prices of each attraction you want to go to and then calculate if it is cheaper to get the card or to pay for each place individually.